workato/custom_connector_docs/README.md

 Welcome to the Workato Developer Program website.
 Here you will find the documentation you need to build application adapters using our SDK.

-Alternatively, Workato offers a [HTTP Connector](http://bit.ly/WorkatoHTTPConnector) where you can create your own app connectors without having to code.
+Alternatively, Workato offers an [HTTP Connector](http://bit.ly/WorkatoHTTPConnector) where you can create your own app connectors without having to code.

 ## Recipe

 A Workato recipe is a set of predefined instructions to be executed.
 It is made up of a trigger and one or more actions.

-It execute a variety of tasks to all the applications supported by the Workato platform.
+It executes a variety of tasks to all the applications supported by the Workato platform.

 ## Trigger

-Defines an event that triggers the execution of a Workato recipe
+Defines an event that triggers the execution of a Workato recipe.

 ## Action